LynnDrumm/zCommander/README.md

 Originally written in around 2008(?) as a personal challenge, as I had replaced explorer.exe as my login shell with mIRC.exe. still seems to work, but not tested for actual file operations beyond browsing directories.
 Code has been left as-is, with only some formatting updates done for readability.

 I don't know how broken this is.
-I'm not responsible if this eats your files or gives your dog body dysmorphia.
+I'm not responsible if it eats your files or gives your dog body dysmorphia.